Edgar Barrier

-Edgar Barrier (March 4, 1907 – June 20, 1964) was an American actor who appeared on radio, stage, and screen.
-In the 1930s he was a member of Orson Welles' Mercury Theatre and was one of several actors who played Simon Templar on The Saint radio show.
-He also appeared in two films with Welles, Journey into Fear (1943) and Macbeth (1948).
-Barrier also appeared in the 1938 Welles-directed short, Too Much Johnson, which was long believed lost but was rediscovered in 2013.
+Edgar Barrier (March 4, 1907 – June 20, 1964) was an American actor who appeared on radio, stage and screen.
+In the 1930s he was a member of Orson Welles' Mercury Theatre and appeared in the 1938 Welles-directed short, Too Much Johnson, which was long believed lost but was rediscovered in 2013.
+He was also in two films with Welles, Journey into Fear (1943) and Macbeth (1948).

-He was a guest star on a few episodes of Disney's Zorro as Don Cornelio Esperon.
+Career

-Barrier was born in New York City and died in Hollywood, California from a heart attack.
+Barrier was born in New York City and died in Hollywood from a heart attack at the age of 57.
+He was one of several actors who played Simon Templar on The Saint radio show and had the recurring role of Don Cornelio Esperon on a few episodes of Disney's 1957 TV series Zorro.

 Broadway roles

 Edgar Barrier's Broadway stage credits are listed at the Internet Broadway Database.